Coconut Lemon Drop Cookies

-In a stand mixer, beat butter, sugar, zest and vanilla on medium speed or until light-colored and fluffy.
-Gradually add the egg, mix well until smooth.
+In a stand mixer, beat butter, sugar, zest, and vanilla on medium speed or until light-colored and fluffy.
+Gradually add the egg, and mix well until smooth.

 Sift the flour and baking powder together and add, mix with low speed until a soft dough forms.